CLB56/tips_and_tricks/vim.md

 With this setting :
 set foldmethod=manual
 It's possible to fold/unfold code manually :
-Fold : you select text manually + zf
-Unfold : With the spacebar

 I can't use "set foldmethod=indent", as my identations are turned into 4 spaces (python standard).